NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Validation-Response-Payload.page.md

 # {{page-title}}

-### Payload for a Validation Response, using Service Request
+### Payload for a Validation Response

-This payload is used to transmit all the necessary information that is required for a CAS to accept a patient referred into their service.
+This payload is used to transmit the outcome of the validation assessment back to the Requester.

 <br>
  <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i>